How to Perfect Your 2 Point Position

 To help you out, let’s break down what the ideal 2 point position looks like, based on each part of your body.

-Most riders focus on their legs and hips during a 2 point, but where you’re looking is just as important.
+Most riders focus on their legs and hips during a 2 point position, but where you’re looking is just as important.

 Your head should be up, and your eyes looking up and forward.
 Your head weighs about 11 lbs. (even more when you add a helmet) so keeping your head up helps maintain your balance.
 Looking down adds more weight to the forehand and makes you more likely to tip forward and restrict your horse’s movement.